New Scams To Watch Out For In Thailand 2026

 Private Van Tour Reseller Scam

-If you take a private minivan or bus you may encounter yet another tour hustle The driver will stop halfway through the trip Passengers will be led into a room with English-speaking staff where they’re asked to provide the name of their hotel for drop off but this is all a ruse It’s actually a room full of tour resellers And their real goal is to sell overpriced tours If you encounter this situation simply give the name of your hotel and return to the van.
+If you take a private minivan or bus, you may encounter yet another tour hustle.
+The driver will stop halfway through the trip.
+Passengers will be led into a room with English-speaking staff where they’re asked to provide the name of their hotel for drop-off, but this is all a ruse.
+It’s actually a room full of tour resellers.
+Their real goal is to sell overpriced tours.
+If you encounter this situation, simply give the name of your hotel and return to the van.

 Counterfeit Currency at Exchange Booths